nus-cs1010/2324-s1/docs/library.md

 ```

-# Installing the Library
+# Optional: Installing the Library

-If you want to install the libraries on your own computer for purposes other than CS1010, you can do the following:
+If you want to install the libraries on your computer for purposes other than CS1010, you can do the following:

 1. To get an updated copy of the library, clone it from its git repo on GitHub with the command: